chenzhiw/libdivsufsort/README.md

 libdivsufsort is a software library that implements a lightweight suffix array construction algorithm.

 ## News
+* 2016-09-16: Algorithm is now capable of computing the longest common prefix array in addition to the suffix array.
 * 2015-03-21: The project has moved from [Google Code](http://code.google.com/p/libdivsufsort/) to [GitHub](https://github.com/y-256/libdivsufsort)

 ## Introduction
-This library provides a simple and an efficient C API to construct a suffix array and a Burrows-Wheeler transformed string from a given string over a constant-size alphabet.
+This library provides a simple and an efficient C API to construct a suffix array, a longest common prefix array and a Burrows-Wheeler transformed string from a given string over a constant-size alphabet.
-The algorithm runs in O(n log n) worst-case time using only 5n+O(1) bytes of memory space, where n is the length of the string.
+The algorithm runs in O(n log n) worst-case time using only 5n+O(1) bytes of memory space (9n + O(1) if the LCP is computed), where n is the length of the string.

 ## Build requirements